ozcer/Warpin-Walter/README.md

 <img src="/screenshots/menu.gif" width="320" height="240" />    <img src="/screenshots/gameplay.gif" width="320" height="240" />

 Walter's been cursed, but can he be cured?
 Guide him through two frayed realities by warping through any obstacle before you.
-PyWeek April 2018 entry by Oscar Lin and Anas Elmi
+PyWeek April 2018 entry by Oscar Lin and Anas Elmi.
+Thank you PyWeek for organizing this event.
+The theme was two worlds.

 ## Requirements:
 ```